Skip to content

 Synteny settings

-In order to display a synteny plot, you must first select the synteny block that you wish to display.
-This can be done by entering a gene or protein identifier into the provided textbox and pressing the search button.
+In order to display a synteny plot, you must enter the gene or protein identifier of interest into the provided textbox and press the search button.
 This will match the identifier against our database and attempt to find all the synteny blocks that it appears in.
+Clicking the synteny link beside the protein identifier on tables across our website will also display the relevant synteny plot.

 If any matching synteny blocks are found they will be displayed below.
 If multiple blocks are found, a pagination menu will be shown below the plot, allowing the user to switch between synteny blocks.